krishna-202/Milage-Prediction-App/README.md

 ## Milage-Prediction-App

+##Installation of Django

+* Install python
+* Go to command prompt type python --version
+* Check the version of pip by typing pip --version
+* install virtual environment wrapper pip install virtualenvwrapper-win
+* create virtual env by typing mkvirtualenv MyDjangoEnv(any name).
+* install django in this environment pip install django
+* check the version django-admin --version
+* Whenever want to work on Django just activate it by typing activate MyDjangoEnv

 1. Create a Django project using Django-admin startproject Milage_Prediction_Website using command prompt.

 2. Go to project directory and create a app using Django-admin startapp Milage_Prediction_App.